When a new church was being constructed in the poorest part of town, Fr Dwight Longenecker wrote that the poor would see a new church rising.

 Worship is More than a Spiritual experience

-With the rise of shopping mall and school gym churches and buildings devoid of any religious imagery , we seem to have lost the awareness that God created worship to incorporate both matter and beauty.
+With the rise of shopping mall and school gym churches and buildings devoid of any religious imagery and sacramentals we seem to have lost the awareness that God commanded images and matter to be used in worship of Him.

 We are baptized into Christ with water. .